Triangle processes on graphs with given degree sequence: Introduction

+We will use Theorem~\ref{thm:Metropolis-switch} as a convenient stepping-stone in our proof of Theorem~\ref{thm:rapid}, stated below.

+Next we turn to the \ds\ chain.
+Recall that a Markov chain is irreducible if the underlying graph of the Markov chain is connected.
+This graph has an edge corresponding to each transition which occurs with positive probability.
+Hence, if two chains have the same set of positive-probability transitions and one is irreducible then so is the other.

-However, we must first show that the \ds\ chain is irreducible on $\Gnd$.
-This was proved for regular graphs in~\cite{CDG21}, by showing that (a) every $d$-regular graph could be transformed by a sequence of \ds es into the disjoint union of $\lfloor n/(d+1)\rfloor$ copies of $K_{d+1}$ and one other small component, called a ``fragment'', and (b) using \ds es, it is possible to specify the vertices in each copy of $K_{d+1}$ and to transform fragments into other fragments.
+We show that the \ds\ chain (or, equivalently, the modified Metropolis \ds\ chain) is irreducible on $\Gnd$.
+This was proved for regular graphs in~\cite{CDG21}, by showing that (a) every $d$-regular graph can be transformed by a sequence of \ds es into the disjoint union of $\lfloor n/(d+1)\rfloor$ copies of $K_{d+1}$ and one other small component, called a ``fragment'', and (b) using \ds es, it is possible to transform any set of $\lfloor n/(d+1)\rfloor$ components, each isomorphic to $K_{d+1}$, into any other such set of components, and to transform fragments into other fragments.
 This approach is not suitable for proving rapid mixing of the \ds\ chain by existing methods.
 Here we will use the ``two-stage direct canonical path construction'' method from~\cite{CDGH} to prove rapid mixing, and this informs our approach to proving irreducibility.

-It is known that all graphs with a given degree sequence are connected by switches~\cite{LMM,taylor}.
+It is known that the set of graphs with a given degree sequence is connected under switches~\cite{fulkerson,LMM}.
 In other words, the switch chain is irreducible on $\Gnd$ for all $n$ and $\dsq$.
 Hence in order to prove that the \ds\ chain is irreducible on $\Gnd$, it suffices to show that every switch $(G,H)$ can be simulated using a sequence of \ds es.
 To do this we will specify a sequence

 such that $(X_i,X_{i+1})$ is a \ds\ for $i=0,\ldots, \kappa -1$.
 The sequence $\sigma_{GH}$ is called a \emph{simulation path} for $(G,H)$ of length $\kappa$.
 Rather than simply prove existence of such a path, we will specify one uniquely for each possible switch $(G,H)$, and show that all our simulation paths have length at most 5.
 We will do this for degree sequences with minimum degree at least~3, proving the following.